Inner Sea - Chapter 1 - Hope Islands

 In Inner sea, only a few hundred years ago the world flooded for reasons unknown, covering most land with sea.
 In the chaotic years that followed sea-born raiders warred with surviving flotilla kingdoms in a conflict that threatened to end all surface civilization.

 The dwindling kingdoms needed protection from the most violent raiders.
 The more civilized of the sea peoples needed safe ports.
 A truce was raised between some captains of the sea and the surviving surface ports.
 A “Pirate Code” would enforce the truce, binding pirates to a code of behavior and the ports to afford them safe harbor.
-While not all raiders took on the code – becomeing the Reavers, a major campaign faction, the players will be Pirates of the Code.
+While not all raiders took on the code – becoming the Reavers, a major campaign faction, the players will be Pirates of the Code.

 The Pirate Code and the Free Ports